Earth 2.0 – Humanity in Transition (HTTE)

 But before we can reach transformation we need to transition.
 And that stage, is the hardest of all because in order to move forward, you need to be able to let go of what doesn’t work anymore.
 And that act of letting go, is incredibly hard which makes Transition the hardest, most challenging, most emotional and messiest of the 3 stages of they change cycle.
 In other Transition is NOT for the faint of heart.
 It’s not the easy, pretty stage of change (even though it can be).
 It’s not the caterpillar transforms into the beautiful butterfly stage of change (we’ll eventually get there).
 It’s the gritty, sometimes explosive, messy, turbulent, emotional stage of change right in the middle.

-Transition is the incredibly challenging, stressful, chaotic state right in the middle of where your are (the old) and where you want to go (the new).
+Transition is the incredibly challenging, stressful, chaotic state right in the middle of where you are (the old) and where you want to go (the new).
 It’s the rebellious teenager starting to break free of the mold of child so she can build space for adulthood.
 It’s the young grasshopper starting to shed its old skin so it can grow a new one that fits better.
 It’s moving out of your old house and into a newer, better one – that stressful toggling back forth between the two.
 Transition is a natural and inevitable part of life, of change, growing, and evolving.

 But if transition happens naturally all around us, why is it chaotic?
 It’s us, humans.
 We’re the victim and perpetrator in this story.
 It doesn’t have to be painful of course.
 Our little grasshopper doesn’t feel pain when it transitions out of its old skin because it knows that the cycle of growth demands a shedding, a letting go.
 It doesn’t block the path of change; it knows that it must let go of the blueprints that no longer serve it in order to grow and evolve.
 Nature organically understands the cyclic process of change and transition.
 But for humans, we don’t quite grasp it in that way (yet).